-The momentous occasion was hosted by HRH the Duke of York and was supported by a host of celebrity ambassadors, as a seven-year project to provide a nationwide high-speed transfer service for critically ill babies and children came to fruition.
+The momentous occasion was supported by a host of celebrity ambassadors, as a seven-year project to provide a nationwide high-speed transfer service for critically ill babies and children came to fruition.

 The Children’s Air Ambulance (TCAA) is the first and only dedicated paediatric and neonatal transfer helicopter service in the country operating four times faster than road.
 It is a charity funded entirely by donations and works closely with nine NHS Clinical Partner Teams including STRS based at London Evelina Children’s Hospital – a specialist retrieval service for critically ill babies and children.